Dr. Chad CarlsonAssociate Professor of Kinesiology/JV Men's Basketball Coach

 Honors, Grants, and Awards

-- Executive board member of the International Association for the Philosophy of Sport (IAPS)
+- Elections Officer for the International Association for the Philosophy of Sport (IAPS)

-- Chaired the Information Technology committee of the North American Society for Sport History (NASSH)
+- Information Technology Committee Chair, North American Society for Sport History (NASSH)

 - Presented at IAPS, NASSH and NCAA’s Scholarly Colloquium